mayhemer240/342_Assignment_1/README.md

 ## NOTE:
-  Use makefile to compile all source files.
+  Use makefile to compile all C source files.
   In terminal, make sure you are in directory containing source files, then type 'make'